cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

       setting will be ignored and a warning emitted to the Cilium agent log.
 Similarly, explicitly binding the ``hostIP`` to the loopback address in the host namespace is currently not supported and will log a warning to the Cilium agent log.
-    * When deployed on kernels older than 5.7, Cilium is unable to distinguish between host and pod namespaces due to the lack of kernel support for network namespace cookies.
+    * When using the Socket-LB feature and deployed on kernels older than 5.7, Cilium is unable to distinguish between host and pod namespaces due to the lack of kernel support for network namespace cookies.
 As a result, Kubernetes services are reachable from all pods via the loopback address.
     * The neighbor discovery in a multi-device environment doesn't work with the runtime device detection which means that the target devices for the neighbor discovery doesn't follow the device changes.